Requirements for bringing a dog into Tasmania

 - Evidence of treatment such as the pill packet.

 Dogs returning to Tasmania after no more than 14 days in another State or Territory are exempted from treatment if the owner provides documentary proof of this.
 Acceptable documentation is:

-- A statement obtained before leaving Tasmania from the Tasmanian Canine Association, the Department of Primary Industries, Parks, Water and Environment, or the Tasmanian Greyhound Racing Board that identifies the dog and contains the expected date of departure; or
+- A statement obtained before leaving Tasmania from the Tasmanian Canine Association, the Department of Primary Industries, Parks, Water and Environment, or the Office of Racing Integrity, that identifies the dog and contains the expected date of departure; or

 - A statutory declaration; or